up

 Final Exam 30%

-These numerical grades will be converted into letter grades using a curve that I will determine.
+These numerical grades will be converted into letter grades using a curve that will be determined by the instructor.
 The same curve will be applied to everyone in the class.
 The curve will never hurt you relative to the standard ten-point grading scale.

 TOPICS: